DoIT-Artificial-Intelligence/recoding-america-glossary/README.md

 # recoding-america-glossary
-Not afflicted with the Recoding America book
+Not affiliated with the Recoding America book